-A. These regulations shall be administered by the Board.
-The enforcement of these regulations is vested with the Selectmen.

-- B. Waiver: The requirement of these regulations may be waived or modified when, in the opinion of the Board, specific circumstances surrounding subdivision, or the condition of the land in such subdivision, indicate that such modifications will properly carry out the purpose and intent of the master plan and these regulations. - C. Penalties and Fines: Any violation of these regulations shall be subject to a civil fine as provided in RSA 676:16 and 676:17, as amended. - D. Appeals: Any person aggrieved by a decision of the Board concerning a plat or subdivision may appeal said decision to the superior court pursuant to RSA 677:15, except when a disapproval by the Board is based upon non-compliance with the zoning ordinance.
+- A. These regulations shall be administered by the Board.
+The enforcement of these regulations is vested with the Selectmen. - B. Waiver: The requirement of these regulations may be waived or modified when, in the opinion of the Board, specific circumstances surrounding subdivision, or the condition of the land in such subdivision, indicate that such modifications will properly carry out the purpose and intent of the master plan and these regulations. - C. Penalties and Fines: Any violation of these regulations shall be subject to a civil fine as provided in RSA 676:16 and 676:17, as amended. - D. Appeals: Any person aggrieved by a decision of the Board concerning a plat or subdivision may appeal said decision either to the superior court pursuant to RSA 677:15, or to the NH Housing Appeals Board pursuant to RSA 679, as appropriate, except when a disapproval by the Board is based upon non-compliance with the zoning ordinance, in which case an appeal may be taken to the Board of Adjustment.